Genetics Population Genetics Genetic Epidemiology Biostatistics Evolution Homepage

 Denominator: The bottom number in a fraction.

 Derivative: The derivative at a point on a curve is the gradient of the tangent to the curve at the given point.
 More technically, a function (f'(x0)) of a function y = f(x), representing the rate of change of y and the gradient of the graph at the point where x = x0, usually shown as dy/dx.
 The notation dy/dx suggests the ratio of two numbers dy and dx (denoting infinitesimal changes in y and x), but it is a single number, the limit of a ratio (k/h) as they both approach zero.
 Differentiation is the process of calculating derivatives.
 The derivatives of all commonly occurring functions are known.
-See Function, Derivative & Integral Applet; Calculus Graphics; Mathlets: Derivative Calculator.
+See Derivative Calculator; Calculus Calculators; and Calculus Graphics.

 Diameter: A straight line that passes from side to side thorough the centre of a circle.